AbsaOSS/generate-release-notes/README.md

 - The action scans through comments on each closed issue since the last release.
 It identifies comments that follow the specified format and extracts the content as part of the release notes.
 - The time considered for the previous release is based on its creation time.
 This means that the action will look for issues closed after the creation time of the most recent release to ensure that all relevant updates since that release are included.

-**Comment Format**
+**Release Notes Comment Format**
-- For an issue's contributions to be included in the release notes, it must contain a comment starting with "Release Notes" followed by the note content.
+- It must contain a comment starting with "Release Notes" followed by the note content.
 This comment is typically added by the contributors.
 - Here is an example of the content for a 'Release Notes' string, which is not case-sensitive:
 ```
 Release Notes